-High in vitamin K and folate, asparagus is extremely well balanced, even among nutrient-rich vegetables.
-“Asparagus is high in anti-inflammatory nutrients as well as provides a wide variety of antioxidant nutrients, including vitamin C, beta-carotene, vitamin E, and the minerals zinc, manganese and selenium,” said San Diego-based nutritionist Laura Flores.
+High in vitamin K and folate (vitamin B9), asparagus is extremely well balanced, even among nutrient-rich vegetables.
+"Asparagus is high in anti-inflammatory nutrients," said San Diego-based nutritionist Laura Flores.
+It also "provides a wide variety of antioxidant nutrients, including vitamin C, beta-carotene, vitamin E, and the minerals zinc, manganese and selenium."

-Furthermore, the vegetable contains the amino acid asparagine, as well as chromium, a trace mineral that helps insulin do its job transporting glucose.
-It’s also especially rich in glutathione, a detoxifying compound that can help destroy carcinogens.
+Furthermore, the vegetable contains the amino acid asparagine, which is important in the development and function of the brain, according to a study published in 2013 in the journal Neuron.
+It also contains chromium, a trace mineral that helps insulin do its job transporting glucose.
+It's also especially rich in glutathione, a detoxifying compound that can help destroy carcinogens.
 For this reason, asparagus may help fight or protect against certain cancers, including bone, breast, lung and colon cancers.

 Here are the nutrition facts for asparagus, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act: